-As previously stated, Redacted
+As previously stated, Redacted caused the opening of the investigation.
+Redacted

-Claimant 5 argues that Claimant 5 could be considered the "original source" of the information in Redacted because, though Claimant 5 did not have contact with the Redacted , Rule 165.2(1)(1) only requires the source "obtained the information from the whistleblower" and that this does not require Redacted to have obtained the information directly from Claimant 5, Redacted to Claimant 5.
-Redacted the sources of Redacted are independent persons.
-The
+Claimant 5 argues that Claimant 5 could be considered the "original source" of the information in Redacted because, though Claimant 5 did not have contact with the Redacted Rule 165.2(1)(1) only requires the source "obtained the information from the whistleblower" and that this does not require Redacted to have obtained the information directly from Claimant 5, Redacted

+Redacted

-Finally, it would be inappropriate to attribute the motives of the sources of
+Finally, it would be inappropriate to attribute the motives of the sources of to Claimant 5.
+Redacted